Yang Yiwen

 Yang Yiwen (杨懿文; born July 1966) is a former Chinese politician who spent most of his career in his home-province Hunan.
 He was investigated by Chinese Communist Party's Central Commission for Discipline Inspection in November 2021.
-Previously he served as party secretary of Changde.
+Previously he served as CCP committee secretary of Changde.
 He is a delegate to the 13th National People's Congress.

 Biography

 Yang was born in Miluo County, Yueyang, in July 1966.
 In 1984, he was admitted to Changsha University, where he met his wife Li Xiangjiang.
 After graduation in 1987, he became an officer in Changsha Public Security Bureau.
 Since June 1990, he successively worked in the General Office of CCP Changsha Municipal Committee, Changsha Investment Promotion Bureau, Changsha Foreign Trade Bureau, and Changsha Commerce Bureau.
 He joined the Chinese Communist Party (CCP) in June 1991.
 He became magistrate of Changsha County, a county under the jurisdiction of Changsha, in October 2007, and then party secretary, the top political position in the county, beginning in January 2009.
 In April 2016, he was named acting mayor of Loudi, replacing Li Jianguo.
 He was installed as mayor in the following month.
 In April 2021, he was transferred to Changde and rose to become party secretary, a position he held for only seven months.